job/roasort/README.md

 The
 **roasort**
+utility reads a list of newline separated ROA IP address information elements from
+*stdin*.
+Information elements are in the form: &lt;address/prefixlength&gt;\[-maxlength].

+The utility can be used in two ways: the error exit code indicates whether the input was in canonical form or not, and the canonical form is written to the standard output.

-utility reads a list of ROA IP address information elements from *stdin*, sorts and deduplicates the elements according to the canonicalization process described in
+The utility sorts and deduplicates the elements according to the canonicalization process described in *draft-ietf-sidrops-rfc6482bis*.
-*draft-ietf-sidrops-rfc6482bis*.

 # EXIT STATUS